flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - [[andrewe]]
         -
 - [[cwg]] passdowns
+- hotpatch! well done gang
-- schedule for this meeting
+- schedule for this meeting?
+    - we did a vote, only one participant. what 2 do?
+    - F: let's do both: keep regular meeting slots. also poll for a one-off meeting. we can make regular time a topic of that.
     -

 ## 2023-12-18 .. [[2024-01-01]] .. [[2024-01-15]]
 Here: [[flancian]] [[Calix]] :)